mevdschee/2048.c/README.md

 Contributions are very welcome.
 Things you could implement:

 - Scoring
-- Better ANSI color support, see:
+- Make it prettier using 256 color and box drawing, see:
   - http://misc.flogisoft.com/bash/tip_colors_and_formatting
   - http://en.wikipedia.org/wiki/Box-drawing_character